mshubhankar/DP-Benchmarks/README.md

 Run `conda env create -f=environment.yml
 $ conda activate dpbenchmarks`

+For the ScatterNet experiments please use the following:
+`conda env create -f=sn_env.yml
+$ conda activate sn_env`

 This repository also uses the functional module of Opacus and hence needs opacus to be installed from scratch.
 This can be done using: